Are you interested to write for Faith Today? Find out what we're looking for.

 - connect with others to gain spiritual insights and other perspectives

 - About half the readers of Faith Today are male, half female.
 Age range: 30-85 (average 50).
-Average household income: $145,000 (individual income is around $67,000).
+Average household income is above that of the average Canadian (a 2007 survey suggested $145,000 or individual income around $67,000).
 Average education: Bachelors or college degree.
 Most give more than 10 per cent of their income to charities and churches.

 - About one third live in cities/suburbs of 500,000 or more residents.
 Another third live in smaller urban/suburban municipalities.
 The final third live in rural areas or municipalities of less than 25,000 residents.